ibm-cloud-docs/natural-language-understanding/custom-class.md

 | Keys | Default Value | Optional Values |
 | --- | --- | --- |
 | `model_type` | `multi_label` | `single_label` |

+- `model_type`: Passing the `single_label` value will result in a single-label classifier, capable of handling training datasets with only one label per example.
+The single-label classifier will output normalized (they add up to 1) confidence scores.
+Passing the `multi_label` value will result in a multi-label classifier, capable of handling training datasets with multiple labels per example.
+The multi-label classifier will not output normalized confidence scores, in order to account for the added flexibility of associating multiple labels with examples.

 ## Training a custom classifications model
 {: #training-a-custom-classification}